pulp/pulpcore/docs/workflows/import-export.rst

 Exporting Chunked Files
 -----------------------

-By default, PulpExport streams data into a single ``.tar.gz`` file.
+By default, PulpExport streams data into a single ``.tar`` file.
 Since :term:`Repositories<Repository>` can contain a lot of artifacts and content, that can result in a file too large to be copied to transport media.
-In this case, you can specify a maximum-file-size, and the export process will chunk the tar.gz into a series of files no larger than this.
+In this case, you can specify a maximum-file-size, and the export process will chunk the tar into a series of files no larger than this.

 You accomplish this by setting the ``chunk_size`` parameter to the desired maximum number of bytes.
 This parameter takes an integer, or size-units of KB, MB, or GB.
 Files appear in the Exporter.path